-D.M.A.S.N compiled the database and managed the data; A.A.R. obtained the land use data and made the land use map; D.M.A.S.N and M.S.D. analysed the data with feedback from J.P.Q.; D.M.A.S. wrote the manuscript with substantial contribution from M.S.D. and feedback from J.P.Q., J.F.G.Jr. and A.A.R.
+D.M.A.S.N compiled the database and managed the data; J.F.G.Jr was supervisor PhD of D.M.A.S.N in this research, A.A.R. obtained the land use data and made the land use map; D.M.A.S.N and M.S.D. analysed the data with feedback from J.P.Q.; D.M.A.S. wrote the manuscript with substantial contribution from M.S.D. and feedback from J.P.Q., J.F.G.Jr. and A.A.R.

 Funding